thanktua-spp/website/modules/0-sotfware-installation.md

 (dldiy)$ cd notebooks
 (dldiy)/notebooks$ pip install -r requirements.txt
 ```
-- You ae all set!
+- You are all set!
 If you launch `jupyter notebook`, you should be able to change the kernel to `dldiy`.

 ### tl;dr